 According to the Mercer report 2014, Barcelona is one of the world's most expensive cities in the world in terms of housing.
 But you can still find some good deals.

 Barcelona, one of the major Spanish cities, is located in the Mediterranean region.
 Its climate and environment are very conducive to expatriation.
 In fact, thousands of tourists and expatriates from across the globe travel there every year.
-Barcelona not only has a rich cultural heritage, but also offers interesting job opportunities and accommodation options, although the cost of living can be quite high compared to other regions.
+Barcelona not only has a rich cultural heritage, but also offers interesting job opportunities and a range of accommodation, although the cost of living can be quite high compared to other regions.
 Its inhabitant’s lifestyle is warm and relaxed.

 Barcelona can offer all that you have been dreaming of if you wish to settle there.
-Being the Barcelona province's and the Catalonia region's capital city, is known world famous for its economic and financial situation, as well as for trade.
+Being the Barcelona province's and Catalunya's capital city, is known world famous for its economic and financial situation, as well as for trade.

 Barcelona's population amounts to more than 1,6 million inhabitants, including thousands of foreign residents and non-residents.
 Barcelona is divided into ten districts, namely Ciutat Vella, Eixample, Sants-Montjuïc, Les Corts, Sarria, Gràcia, Horta, El Nou Barris, Sant Andreu and Sant Martí.
 These districts are in turn divided into several districts, including residential, industrial and commercial zones.